Residency Requirements for Fee Purposes

 The burden of proof rests with the student to provide clear and convincing evidence of meeting Montana residency requirements.
 Submitting a questionnaire does not guarantee classification as a resident for tuition purposes.
 Residency reclassification determinations are not made verbally, and the outcome of your request will be communicated directly to you, not to a parent.

 A student may appeal either an initial residency classification decision or a reclassification decision.
+Appeals must follow campus procedures and may proceed to the Commissioner of Higher Education and the Board of Regents as provided in Board of Regents Policy 940.1.

 Requirements to Establish Montana Residency

-With certain exceptions, a person must be domiciled in Montana to be eligible for in-state status.
-Domicile requires both physical presence in Montana and evidence of intent to stay.
-Evidence of intent to stay includes registering a vehicle in Montana, obtaining a Montana driver’s license or identification card, and registering to vote in Montana.
+Evidence of intent to remain includes registering a vehicle in Montana, obtaining a Montana driver’s license or identification card, and registering to vote in Montana.

 • Attend a non-Montana-based school as a resident of the state where the school is located.